 - Baby Spinach.
 Rich in fiber and vitamins, spinach is an ultra nutritious addition to the stuffing.
 Its mild flavor makes it kid-friendly.

 - Spices.
 Dried sage, dried oregano, pepper, and nutmeg pump up the flavor in our stuffing and give it depth.
+If you have fresh herbs, feel free to ad them too.

 - Feta.
 Salty, tangy, cheesy goodness that pairs beautifully with the other flavors in the stuffing.